tizianocolagrossi/magistrale-appunti/NetInf/README.md

 - **ODN**: Optical distribution network
 - **AON**: Active Optical Network aka P2P
 - **PON**: Passive optical netowork, passive branching of fibes via optical splitters and tree-based topologies
-- **Fiber to the excange** : The optical fiber terminates to the CO, and the CO is connected with te user via copper based line (e.g. ADSL)
+- **Fiber to the excange** : The optical fiber terminates to the CO, and the CO is connected with te user via copper based line (e.g. ADSL).
+- **Cross-talks**: Wires sharing the same cable interfere one each other
 - **Backhaul:** portion of the network comprises the intermediate links between the core network, or backbone network, and the small subnetworks at the edge of the network.
 The most common network type in which backhaul is implemented is a mobile network.
 A backhaul of a mobile network, also referred to as mobile-backhaul connects a cell site towards the core network.
 The two main methods of mobile backhaul implementations are fiber-based backhaul and wireless point-to-point backhaul.
 - **Latency** Is the time of the reaction of the network
 - **handoff/Handover**: procedure that keep the connection during the mobility of the user.
 A base station pass the control of the connection to another one base station.